 Med spas and laser clinics must register with the ARRA and laser technicians must be licensed.
 Laser technicians must work under the supervision of a medical director, who is a prescribing healthcare professional, either a doctor or nurse practitioner.
 At National Laser Institute, our cosmetic laser safety training is designed to help our students avoid the top three violations in the cosmetic laser industry which include:

-- Unlicensed or expired certifications for the laser technicians or conducting additional procedures they are not trained or certified in.
+- Unlicensed laser technicians or conducting additional procedures they are not trained in.

 - Procedures other than hair removal being conducted without a medical director at the facility.